near/NEPs/specs/Standards/Sould Bound Token/README.md

 }

 /// An event emitted when a existing tokens are renewed.
-/// Must be emitted by an SBT registry. type Renew {
+/// Must be emitted by a SBT registry. type Renew {
   ctr: AccountId  // SBT Contract renewing the tokens
   tokens: []u64;  // list of token ids. memo?: string;  // optional message
 }

-/// An event emitted when a existing tokens are revoked.
+/// An event emitted when an existing tokens are revoked.
 /// Revoked tokens should not be listed in a wallet.
-/// Must be emitted by an SBT registry. type Revoke {
+/// Must be emitted by a SBT registry. type Revoke {
   ctr: AccountId  // SBT Contract revoking the tokens
   tokens: []u64;  // list of token ids. memo?: string;  // optional message
 }

+/// An event emitted when an existing tokens are burned.
+/// Must be emitted by a SBT registry. type Burn {
+  ctr: AccountId  // SBT Contract revoking the tokens
+  tokens: []u64;  // list of token ids. memo?: string;  // optional message
+}

 /// An event emitted when soul transfer is happening: all SBTs owned by `from` are transferred
 /// to `to`, and the `from` account is killed (can't receive any new SBT).
-/// Must be emitted by an SBT registry.
+/// Must be emitted by a SBT registry.
 /// Registry MUST emit `Kill` whenever the soul transfer happens. type SoulTransfer {
   from: AccountId;